 Memory Cell Test

 Simultaneous Switching Output Test

 This firmware has no need of an operating system or boot loader, thus is perfect for early prototype board development.
-ScanWorks Processor-based Functional Test for DDR is designed to enable time savings in development and to increase product quality for ARM Cortex based SoC’s from Xilinx and NXP.
-ARM based SoCs provide a powerful platform for product development in many market segments such as Defense, Automotive, Embedded Vision, IoT and IIoT.
-The common tread in all these markets is developing with DDR memories.
+ScanWorks Processor-based Functional Test for DDR is designed to enable time savings in development and to increase product quality for Arm Cortex based SoC’s from Xilinx and NXP.
+Arm-based SoCs provide a powerful platform for product development in many market segments such as Defense, Automotive, Embedded Vision, IoT and IIoT.
+The common thread in all these markets is developing with DDR memories.

 The benefit of the SoC reducing chip count comes with a cost in terms of additional knowledge requirements for both development and manufacturing test in configuration of the embedded DDR memory controller.
 ScanWorks PFx reduces the knowledge burden and increases quality.
 The combination of ScanWorks and the right ARM SoC will ensure your development project is a success.

 ScanWorks Processor-based Fast Programming (PFP) is a simple tool to quickly develop a device programming action to be added to your production test program.
 A processor specific target-resident agent is the key proprietary ScanWorks technology that enables fast flash programming.
 The agent is automatically downloaded into the SoC, which is the engine that programs the flash device at device speeds.

 Product by Processor supported:

 The ScanWorks platform for embedded instruments is supported by a wide variety of hardware controllers and accessories with which engineers can connect ScanWorks to their unit under test (UUT).
 Hardware is available for development, production and repair environments.
 The test platform required for ScanWorks is either a standard PC or a system with a built-in (embedded) JTAG controller.